HauptJ/Vagrant-CentOS-7-HyperV-Gen-2/README.md

 [![Build Status](https://travis-ci.org/HauptJ/Vagrant-CentOS-7-HyperV-Gen-2.svg?branch=master)](https://travis-ci.org/HauptJ/Vagrant-CentOS-7-HyperV-Gen-2)

 This is a Hyper-V generation 2 box with GPT partitioning and nested virtualization.
-It includes Ansible Roles to install Git, Ansible, Terraform, Chef, Vagrant, VirtualBox, Docker, Golang, and the Google Cloud SDK.
+It includes Ansible Roles to install Git, Ansible, Terraform, Chef, Vagrant, VirtualBox, Docker, Golang, Python and the Google Cloud SDK.
 SELinux and firewall services are disabled by default.

 A group called `local` is in the Ansible inventory file `/etc/ansible/hosts` to be used for local provisioning.
-As of `v22.3.2018`, usage of the `root` user for provisioning is optional.
 The password for the `root` user is `vagrant` and the infamous `insecure_private_key` is in `/root/.ssh/authorized_keys`.

 You can run Ansible locally on Windows hosts using the `shell` provisioner with `config.ssh.username = "root"` specified in the Vagrantfile.